SPECIAL EDUCATION NEEDS (SEN), INCLUSION AND DIVERSITY IN THE CLASSROOM IN DUBLIN - IRELAND

 ● Participants departure.

-Special Needs, Inclusion and Diversity in the classroom will attend courses during years 2020 and 2021 in next dates:
+Special Needs, Inclusion and Diversity in the classroom will attend courses during years 2021 and 2022 in following dates:

 PORTUGAL – LISBOA: